 Students are expected to establish good habits of punctuality and attendance as soon as they join the school.
-Students should always be in school by 8.45 am to enable them to get organised for their lessons.
-A class register is taken at 8.50 am each day.
+Students should always be in school by the allocated start time for their year group to enable them to get organised for their lessons.
+A class register is taken at the start of each day.
 Any student who is not present when the register is called is marked absent.
 If a student is late for registration, she must see Mr Adegoke, the Attendance Officer in Room G27 and sign the late book.

 Procedures for Absence

 At Plashet we recognise that good attendance is intrinsically linked with achievement.
 Parents/Carers are encouraged to ensure that their daughters attend school regularly, unless they are unwell.
 On the first day of sickness Parents/Carers are required to telephone the Attendance Officer to report the reason for absence.
 On their return to school all students are required to bring a letter of explanation, which in most cases will authorise the absence.
 In light of the ongoing Covid-19 situation, parents/carers are asked to follow the Department of Public Health guidance and to adhere to the testing and quarantine procedures put in place nationally.

 If a student has a medical appointment during the school day, she is required to show her Form Tutor and Class Teacher the appointment card and a letter from home.
 The appointment card has to be signed by the student’s Form Tutor before she may sign out of school, via the Attendance Officer.
 Upon returning to school, the student must report to the Attendance Officer and sign back in.

 Procedures for Lateness